baIaji/fmr-demo/README.md

 ---

 Simplify loan management with our application.
 Register, request, and pay loans effortlessly.
 Admins, track requests and manage approvals seamlessly.
+The best you can get for the money!